mmoskal/blackmagic-bluepill/README.md

 openocd -c 'set FLASH_SIZE 0x20000' -f interface/stlink-v2.cfg -f target/stm32f1x.cfg -c 'program dist/blackmagic_all.bin verify reset exit 0x08000000'
 ```

+You can also just run `./flash.sh` which does the same.

 Many Bluepill boards announce 64KB, which is not enough for BMP.
 The command above force-configures flash size to be 128KB
 (the STM32F103C8 parts typically have 128KB but the upper half may be defective or not tested).